Noise Levels in 78073, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 497 78073 residents, or 6.4%, live above that level.
 By land area, 15.4% of 78073 is above 55 dBA.

 Average noise levels for 78073 residents, grouped by direction from the center of 78073.
-Northern 78073 carries the highest population-weighted average; Southern 78073 carries the lowest.
-Just 3% of residents in Southern 78073 live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern 78073.
+The highest population-weighted average is in northern 78073; the lowest is in eastern 78073, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 78073